speechtype

 When text is read aloud via speech synthesis, there is no visual indicator of which word is being spoken — the connection between audio and typography is severed. speechType wraps words in spans and listens to Web Speech API boundary events, applying typographic emphasis to each word as it is spoken.

-Live demo — press Speak or step with the Word slider
+Live demo — step with the Word slider or press Speak if supported

 Word